 ”Who are you going to tell something to?” asked Fawn, coming out of the barn.

-“Fawn,” said Jenny.
+“Fawn,” said Heather.
 “We have some very bad news for you.
 Nanny is in the hospital again.
 She is very, very sick.”

 Tears started rolling down Fawn’s face.

 “What is wrong with her?”
 Fawn managed to say a few minutes later.

 ”She’s just not eating, Fawn,” said Heather, sadly.